AmazingRibs.com Is All About

 Jamie and I got together last month with two identical Weber Kettle charcoal grills to answer the kind of question that keeps steak lovers like us up all night: When is the best time to sear a steak, when you start cooking, or at the end of the cook?
 Believe it or not, when you sear the steak makes a huge difference in flavor, texture, and juiciness.

 Dueling grills, dueling ribeyes cut from the same roast side-by-side.
 May the best steak win.
-Completely unrehearsed, watch the video above and see what happened.
+Completely unrehearsed, watch the video and see what happened.

 Santa Maria Tri-Tip Steaks